daviskeene/fubble/usage.md

 4. Track usage events as they occur
 5. Generate invoices for billing periods

 All operations are performed via RESTful API endpoints.
-The base URL for all API requests is `/api/v1`.

 ## Managing Customers